Mount Lyford: History

-Mt Lyford Village
+Mount Lyford village

-In 1986 the Village and Ski field was developed by D & J Simpson, who formerly farmed this area.
-The Mt Lyford development was to construct and market an alpine subdivision of 97 large sections with an approximate size of 1 acre.
+In 1986 the village and ski field were developed by Doug and Jenny Simpson, who formerly farmed in the area.
+The Mount Lyford development constructed and marketed an alpine subdivision of 97 large sections on a 60 ha site.
 Recreational areas and artificial lakes were also planned and strict building codes were placed on the type of buildings and construction methods use within the subdivision.
-Originally only log chalets were allowed to be built with a minimum roof pitch of 45 degrees.
+Originally only log chalets were allowed to be built, with a minimum roof pitch of 45 degrees.
 In 2020 the rules were relaxed slightly but external wooden appearance is still required to protect the appearance of the village.
+There are about 50 log houses through the native bush in the alpine village area at an elevation of between 500 m and 750 m above sea level.
+Some houses are inhabited permanently, whilst others are holiday homes.
+The village is surrounded by beech, manuka and kanuka trees.
+Birdlife includes the New Zealand bellbird, fantail, silvereye, golden finch, quail, native robin and other (mostly introduced) species.